Pryaxis/orion-core/docs/articles/architecture-services.md

     Kernel.Container.Bind<INpcService>().To<MyNpcService>().InSingletonScope();
 ```

-To request services, consumer should use the [dependency injection pattern](https://en.wikipedia.org/wiki/Dependency_injection).
+To request services, consumers should use the [dependency injection pattern](https://en.wikipedia.org/wiki/Dependency_injection).
 The usage of `Lazy<T>` allows other consumers to get the chance to re-bind `T` if necessary.
 If just `T` were used, then the default implementation would always be requested.
 ```csharp
     public MyPlugin(
         OrionKernel kernel, ILogger log,